-1. Front gardens can be difficult.
+1. Designing a front garden can be difficult.
 Look around, attractive front gardens are few and far between.
 Most of the effort goes into the back garden and not enough on the front.
 Consequently, most people are generally dissatisfied with their front gardens.
-Yet the front garden more often seen both by the owners, by visitors and, usually, by anyone walking by , In fact the owners normally walk through it at least twice a day, at least 5 or 6 days a week all year round.
+Yet the front garden more often seen both by the owners, by visitors and, usually, by anyone walking by.
+In fact the owners normally walk through it at least twice a day, at least 5 or 6 days a week all year round.
 The front garden also establishes a first impression about the property and its owners.

 2. Front gardens can, in fact, need more design attention than back gardens because there are more difficult practical, and functional factors involved than in the back garden, eg. the car or cars, where to be parked, how to get the car in and out, where friends might park, carports, garage etc. Similarly the front path can be a source of problems - the shortest route taken by the postman is not necessarily along the path.
 Other problems include how to keep stray dogs out, noise, pollution, litter and the need for privacy .